madisonjohnson19/CSPC_Capstone/cnu-security/README.md

 ## Download MySQL:
 https://docs.google.com/document/d/1jFtu0PIMdgWXV0OyIOLhZZPAMRpZzsI3/edit?usp=sharing&ouid=100234241524818857751&rtpof=true&sd=true
 ## Implement the cnu_secure database shown in Figure 1.
-### Navigate to the cnu-secure folder and go into the Server folder.
+### Navigate to the cnu-security folder and go into the Server folder.
 ### command enter `node index.js` to start the database conenction.

 ## File Organization - Front End
-## cnu-secure > src here is were all of the routing and front end components are located.
+## cnu-security > src here is were all of the routing and front end components are located.
 ## Inside of the components folder is the pages folder and the cpmponents used globally
 ## In the pages folder is all of the individual pages

 ## File Organization - Back End
-## cnu-secure > Server here is were all of the routing and back end components are located.
+## cnu-security > Server here is were all of the routing and back end components are located.
 ## Index.js is the main file in here which established the database connection/